32kda/com.onpositive.prefeditor/README.md

 This mode allows changing preferences by editing special files containing them prior to launching particular IDE or workspace, changes are saved to corresponding files immediately.

 ### "Platform"/"Online" editing
 "Online" editing allows you to edit preferences from currently running platform.
-For now, plugin does not listen to preference changes, please use "reload" button to refresh view content.
+Since 1.3.0, plugin can listen to preference changes and refresh view automaticaly.
+Alternatively, you can turn off tracking and use "reload" button to refresh view content.

 ## Important!